slatedocs/slate/source/includes/_feature-versioning.md

 In case creating the new version can be created fast enough a 201 response will be issued, when the new version takes too long a 202 response will be issued and the creation will proceed in background.
-In case of a 202 response the body will be a Shoji:view containing a progress URL where the asynchronous job's status can be observed.
+In case of a 202 response the body will be a Shoji:view containing a progress URL where you may query the progress.

 ```python
 >>> svp = ds.savepoints.create({"body": {"description": "TestSVP"}})